mrjvs/neat-config/README.md

   - from environment variables
   - from directory structure (used for i.e docker secrets)
   - from CLI arguments
-- validate types multiple ways:
-  - with decorators on classes (typescript only)
-  - with json schema
+- schema validation and transformation using JOI

 # install